Antoxx/design-patterns/2-structural/1-adapter/README.md

 Allows the interface of an existing class to be used as another interface.

+Adapter is an interface for the only one interface/abstraction.

 Solves problems like:

 - How can a class be reused that does not have an interface that a client requires?